Barbara Varon Volunteer Award

-Sidney Johnson Awarded the 2015 Barbara Varon Volunteer Award
+Robert Marro Awarded the 2016 Barbara Varon Volunteer Award

-In recognition for her years of community and exemplary volunteer work in Fairfax County, Sidney Johnson was honored by the Board of Supervisors with the 2015 Barbara Varon Volunteer Award during its meeting Nov.
-17. The award, named to honor the memory of Barbara Varon, former chairman of the Fairfax County Electoral Board, was established to recognize a Fairfax County resident’s dedication to improving the community through volunteer service.
+In recognition for his years of exemplary community and volunteer work in Fairfax County Robert Marro was honored by the Board of Supervisors with the 2016 Barbara Varon Volunteer Award during its October 18, 2016 meeting.
+The award, named to honor the memory of Barbara Varon, former chairman of the Fairfax County Electoral Board, was established to recognize a Fairfax County resident's dedication to improving the community through volunteer services.

 For more information, contact the Office of Human Rights and Equity Programs at 703-324-2220.